 So why should you start documenting your workflow and procedures?

-Having a well-established workflow makes your organisation easily scalable.
+Having a well-established workflow (in software such as Airtable) makes your organisation easily scalable.
 This makes onboarding a breeze and shortens the training process.
 This is also a good opportunity to create a system where staff can help guide each other and contribute with additional processes should they discover how to make the work more efficient.

 Makes your Organisation More Valuable